 After completing the necessary paperwork, you’ll be taken to an exam room.
 Dr. Jabbour will conduct an exam and take one or more x-rays to identify the problem and to see if your tooth can be preserved.
 It is best to detect the issues early on so that you can expect better outcomes.

 Even though the extraction is very safe, some harmful bacteria can enter the bloodstream and risk infection.
 So be sure to inform Dr. Jabbour about any and all medications and treatments you’ve been taking.

-For surgical tooth extractions, different kinds of anaesthesia can be used depending on your medical condition.
-Some anaesthesia will keep you awake but there are others like the general anaesthesia wherein you will be unconscious during the entire procedure.
+For surgical tooth extractions, different kinds of anesthesia can be used depending on your medical condition.
+Some anesthesia will keep you awake but there are others like the general anesthesia wherein you will be unconscious during the entire procedure.
 This extraction is more complex as the dentist or oral surgeon will need to cut into your gums or remove the bone around your tooth before it can be extracted.

 Dental Care After a Teeth are Extracted

 A couple of days after the procedure, you should be able to go back to your usual activities though it will fully heal in 3-4 weeks.
 Some bleeding and swelling may occur so it is important to know the risks and how to take care of it.

 Some risks that you may or may not experience are having a blood clot in the socket, bleeding for more than 12 hours, fever and chills that signify an infection, nausea or vomiting, cough, chest pain or shortness of breath, and swelling or redness on the surgical site.

 To be able to make sure that you avoid infections and have a swift recovery after your extraction, please follow these tips:

 - Limit talking, eating, and drinking for the next few hours after surgery

 - Avoid rinsing or spitting in the next 24 hours after the extraction to avoid blood clots in the socket